Kolyunya/string-processor/README.md

 # PHP string procession library

 ## Description
-This library is a collection of string processors.
+This library provides a collection of string processors.

 ## Installation

-This package is [composer-enabled](https://packagist.org/packages/kolyunya/string-processor).
-Just require it in your composer.json.
+This library is [composer-enabled](https://packagist.org/packages/kolyunya/string-processor).
+The recommended way of using it in your project is to require it in your `composer.json`.
 ~~~
 "require": {
     "kolyunya/string-processor": "*"